Welcome to my Christmas Home Tour! Decorating for Christmas is one of my favorite things to do!

 To see the entire dining room, see my post on how to create a Winter Wonderland in your home.

-I hope you guys enjoyed the mini tour of our Christmas home!
+I hope you guys enjoyed my Christmas home tour and got some inspiration for your home!